KathanP19/HowToHunt/Broken_Auth_And_Session_Management/Session_based_bugs.md

 `Impact:` If attacker get cookies of victim it will leads to account takeover.

-### Password reset link token does not expire (Insecure Configurability)
+### Password reset token does not expire (Insecure Configurability)
 * Steps:
 ```
-      1.Create your account on target
+      1.Create your account on target Site.
-      2.request a forget password link
+      2.request for a forget password token.
       3.Don't use that link
-      4.Instead logged in with your old password and change your email to other
+      4.Instead logged in with your old password and change your email to other.
-      5.Now use that password link sents to old email and check if you are able to change your password if yes than there is the title bug.
+      5.Now use that password link sents to old email and check if you are able to change your password if yes than there is the litle bug.
  ```

  ### Server security misconfiguration -> Lack of security headers -> Cache control for a security page